How to Polish Stones, Gems, and Diamonds the Right Way

 How do you clean your jewellery?
-Doing it yourself isn’t the answer.
-Nor is using an improper technique that can end up damaging the jewel.
+Doing it yourself isn't the answer.
+Nor is using improper tools or techniques that can end up damaging the jewel.
 The damage can range from scratching or breaking the gem, to the destruction of the garment.

 There are different techniques to properly clean the gem without running the risk of breaking it.
 In some, we use common elements.
 In others, we look at specific details depending on the condition of the gemstone.
 We will see several techniques that pay attention and do maintenance to your jewellery without running the risk of damaging them.